cryptosharks131/lndg/README.md

   Global Max Fee Rate (ppm): 200
   Max Cost (%): 0.5
   ```

-2. Update Channel Specific Settings
-  a.
-Go to Active Channels section
-  b.
-Find the channel you would like to activate for rebalancing
-  c.
-On far right column Click the Enable button to activate rebalancing
-  d.
-The dashboard will refresh and show AR-Target 100%
-  e.
-Adjust the AR-Target to desired % of liquidity you want to keep on remote INBOUND side.
-Example select 0.60 if you want 60% of the channel capacity on Remote/INBOUND side  which would mean that there is 40% on Local/OUTBOUND side
-  f.
-Hit Enter
-  g.
-Dashboard will refresh in the browser

-3. Repeat Step-2 for each channel that you want to queue for rebalancing.
-Try to keep always keep a rebalance active and searching.
-4. Go to section Last 10 Rebalance Requests - that will show the list of the rebalancing queue and status.
+3. Go to section Last 10 Rebalance Requests - that will show the list of the rebalancing queue and status.

 If you want a channel not to be picked for rebalancing (i.e. it is already full with OUTBOUND capacity that you desire), enable the channel and set the AR-Target% to 100.
 The rebalancer will ignore the channel while selecting the channels for outbound candidates and since its INBOUND can never be above 100% it will never trigger a rebalance.